Kings hand Penguins 4th straight setback

 Lizotte, another rookie for Los Angeles, tipped in a slap shot from Sean Walker on a power play to give the Kings a 1-0 lead at 2:34 of the first period.
 Pittsburgh center Sidney Crosby was briefly awarded a goal late in the first period after the puck went off his skate, hit the crossbar and came straight down.
 A review of the play showed the puck never crossed the goal line, however.

 Pittsburgh's lineup also included three forwards, Patrick Marleau, Conor Sheary and Evan Rodrigues, making their team debut.
 All three were acquired at Monday's trade deadline.
+Sheary played for the Penguins previously, from 2015-16 through 2017-18.
 Pittsburgh center Jared McCann, sixth on the team with 32 points, did not play because of an upper-body injury.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)